smashwilson/bdtg/party/tribute/reginald-implosion.md

 Reginald patterns himself after BDtG frontman Nathaniel Explosion to the point of star worship and beyond.
 He:

-  *  Knows the lyrics to every BDtG song, and has developed intricate and long-winded interpretations that nobody esle shares.
+  *  Knows the lyrics to every BDtG song, and has developed intricate and long-winded interpretations that nobody else shares.
   *  Spent years and hired a voice coach to be able to imitate Explosion's voice.
 Though he can do this well, he still retains the high-class accent of his normal voice.
   *  Routinely wears corpse paint.
 And his regular fancy clothes.